Academic Calendar 2025-2026

 18.3.2.3 - Meeting with the Student

-If the student elects to meet with the Instructor, the Instructor shall determine whether the meeting will be in person, by telephone, or by video/audio conference.
+If the student elects to meet with the Instructor, the Instructor shall determine whether the meeting will be in person, or by video/audio conference.
 The Instructor shall ask who, if anyone, will be present at the meeting with the student.

 The Instructor shall schedule a meeting as soon as possible.
 The student has the right to know what material will be considered, and that they will have the opportunity to respond to the evidence related to the alleged departure at the meeting.
 The student is required to bring to the meeting copies of all documents on which they intend to rely in responding to the alleged departure.